TestCentricity/testcentricity_web/README.md

 be registered.

-### Leveraging the PageManager in your Cucumber tests
+### Leveraging the PageManager in Your Cucumber Tests

 Many Cucumber based automated tests suites include scenarios that verify that web pages are correctly loaded, displayed, or can be navigated to by clicking associated links.
 One such Cucumber navigation scenario is displayed below: